Neural-Systems-at-UIO/nutil/docs/testing.rst

 **Feature testing status**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Reference atlases:** (Allen mouse brain / Waxholm Space Atlas of the Sprague Dawley rat) - validated.
+**1. Reference atlases:** (Allen mouse brain / Waxholm Space Atlas of the Sprague Dawley rat) - validated.
-**Object colour:** standard colours are validated (black 0,0,0 , white 255,255,255, blue 0,0,255, red 255,0,0).
+**2. Object colour:** standard colours are validated (black 0,0,0 , white 255,255,255, blue 0,0,255, red 255,0,0).
-**Object splitting** (YES/NO) - validated.
+**3. Object splitting** (YES/NO) - validated.
-**Mask feature** - validated.
+**4. Mask feature** - validated.
-**Customised reports** - (default/custom) - validated.
+**5. Customised reports** - (default/custom) - validated.
-**Minimum object size** - validated.
+**6. Minimum object size** - validated.
-**Pixel scale** - validated.
+**7. Pixel scale** - validated.
-**Pixel scale unit** - validated.
+**8. Pixel scale unit** - validated.
-**Output report type** - CSV is validated.
+**9. Output report type** - CSV is validated.
 HTML has not been extensively tested, some errors known here, but nothing significant.
-**Coordinate extraction** - the output "looks" right but this has not been validated thoroughly.
+**10. Coordinate extraction** - the output "looks" right but this has not been validated thoroughly.
-**Coordinate random distortion** - do not use, there is a bug here.
+**11. Coordinate random distortion** - do not use, there is a bug here.
 This feature will be removed in future versions.
-**Point cloud density** - the output "looks" right but this has not been validated thoroughly.
+**12. Point cloud density** - the output "looks" right but this has not been validated thoroughly.
-**Nifti size** - not validated.
+**13. Nifti size** - not validated.
-**Display object IDs** - No known bugs but not validated thoroughly.
+**14. Display object IDs** - No known bugs but not validated thoroughly.
-**Display region IDS** - No known bugs but not validated thoroughly.
+**15. Display region IDS** - No known bugs but not validated thoroughly.
-**Unique ID format** - (_sXXX / user) - no known bugs.
+**16. Unique ID format** - (_sXXX / user) - no known bugs.

 In some instances, a bug may only occur with certain combinations of settings (for example, with white objects and with the mask feature swithed ON).
-Be aware that it is not possible to test every combination, and so bugs may remain despite being marked up as "validated" above.
+Be aware that it is not possible to test every combination, and so in rare instances bugs may remain despite being marked up as "validated" above.